michaelalang/cephalocon/README.md

 ### Policy related topics

-Mimiking AWS behavior with Ceph, there is one topic that comes to everyone's mind ...
-Signature versions.
-Ceph still supports the AWS deprecated and removed Signature Version `s3v2`.
-We want our deployments to behave like AWS so we want to disable the Signature version `s3v2`.
+When mimicking AWS behavior with Ceph, one crucial aspect to consider is signature versions.
+Currently, Ceph still supports the deprecated and removed Signature Version s3v2, which is no longer used by AWS.

+**Why Disable s3v2?**

+To ensure our Ceph deployments behave like AWS, we need to disable the `s3v2 signature version`.
+This is because AWS has deprecated and removed this version, and we want to maintain compatibility and consistency with AWS.

+**Objective**

+Our goal is to configure Ceph to disable the s3v2 signature version, ensuring that our deployments align with AWS behavior and best practices.

-Unfortunately, `aws-cli` does not provide a parameter to generate Signatures for `s3v2`.
-Let's do that with a tool in the cephalocon-tools image we first need to build
+Unfortunately, the `aws-cli` does not provide a parameter to generate signatures for `s3v2`.
+To overcome this limitation, we will use a tool from the `cephalocon-tools` image.
+However, before we can use the tool, we need to build the image.

+**Building the Image**

 ```
 # on system wkst execute